rlucas7/rlucas7.github.io/_posts/2025-10-30-tree-sitter-module-graph-blog.md

 For more on debugging a file's parse tree you can use the playground.

-Ok so we've gone through basic setup of a grammar in tree-sitter using a simplified version of markdown.
+Ok so we've gone through basic setup of a parser of an existing grammar in tree-sitter.
 There are lots of other tips and tricks you can pick up as you start working on tree-sitter grammars.
-For example the playground is a helpful tool for debugging `grammr.js` files.
+For example the playground is a helpful tool for debugging why a file did not extract what you wanted.
+They're also handy for building out custom grammars and debugging `grammar.js` files.

 ```sh
 tree-sitter build --wasm